Friday 2 February 2018

 James was making this claim for land at Aubigny, near Toowoomba.
 How did he end up with the deed or title over this land?
 Aubigny was the place where his oldest sister Kate had been born, but the family had moved on and didn't appear to have returned.

 Was he attempting to secure the property for himself?
 That seems unlikely as he was already living on property further north.
 Was he securing the freehold lease for another member of his family?
 It certainly wasn't for his eldest sister who had been born there, as she had died 18 years before this.
 Was it for his mother?
-That also seems unlikely as she was still running the Southern Hotel in Toowoomba.
+She was still running the Southern Hotel in Toowoomba but perhaps having farming land was possibly considered a good investment.
+I do wonder why though Bridget didn't purchase the property herself.
 Could it have been for his younger sister, Mary Margaret?
-Again, unlikely as she was helping her mother.
+Again, perhaps James considered it a good investment for his only sister as their mother was then in her mid-60s and would not always be able to provide a living for all the family.
+All conjecture of course!

-Was he successful in his claim?
+Was James successful in his claim?
 Who ended up settling on that land?
 It's all a mystery, yet to be solved.

 James O'Donnell and Sarah McCane on their wedding day